jagsarai/bloc-portfolio/_portfolio/blocjams.md

 ![]({{site.baseurl}}/img/album.png)

->Having created individual html templates for our specific pages helped us with modularity as well as provided us with an easier and faster way of loading all of the pages in the index.html once the appropriate route was selected.
-For example to view the collection of albums in our site, we need to navigate to base-url/collection.
+>Having created individual html templates for our specific pages helped us with modularity as well as provided us with an easier and faster way of loading all the pages in the index.html once the appropriate route was selected.
+For example, to view the collection of albums in our site, we need to navigate to base-url/collection.
 Doing this the old way via static pages would cause the browser to reload and show the appropriate html and css for that page.
-However, with the use of templates and routes we are able to navigate without any page reload and the transition is much smoother like a native app.
+However, with the use of templates and routes we can navigate without any page reload and the transition is much smoother like a native app.

 >The use of two-way data binding shows up in the loading of both the collection of albums as well as the list of songs in each album.
-By writing minimal code we are able to show the list of albums from our database in the view.
+By writing minimal code we can show the list of albums from our database in the view.

 ```html
 <section class="album-covers container clearfix">